New Hampshire Senate seat held by Hassan could be a possible GOP pickup in 2022: poll

 Sununu, the son of former Gov. John H. Sununu and younger brother to former Sen. John E. Sununu, remains very popular in New Hampshire.
 The survey indicates his approval rating as governor stands at 72%, with a 55%-19% favorable/unfavorable rating.
 Hassan’s favorable/unfavorable rating in the new poll stands at 42%-38%.

+While Sununu's approval rating remains very high and his favorables are superior to Hassan's numbers, the poll indicates a close contest next year.

+"New Hampshire is a state that leans Democrat and most people vote their party, especially in national elections," UNH pollster Andrew Smith explained.

 As Republicans aim to win back the majority in the chamber from the Democrats in 2022, they’ll be defending 20 of the 34 seats up for grabs in the next midterm elections.
-As they play plenty of defense, the National Republican Senatorial Committee – the reelection arm of Senate Republicans – sees Arizona, Georgia, Nevada and New Hampshire as potential pick-up opportunities to flip a blue seat red.
+As they play plenty of defense, the National Republican Senatorial Committee (NRSC) – the reelection arm of Senate Republicans – sees Arizona, Georgia, Nevada and New Hampshire as potential pick-up opportunities to flip a blue seat red.

+"This poll confirms what we've already known: Maggie Hassan is beatable and one of the weakest incumbents Democrats have running this cycle," NRSC communications director Chris Hartline told Fox News.

 SENATE GOP RE-ELECTION ARM CHAIR SCOTT SEEKS UNITY AMID TRUMP-MCCONNELL SPAT